(tools, sharpening, books, video tutorials and events)

 Wet and dry emery paper is a cheap alternative to buying sharpening stones.
 Sean Hellman sells a kit that is made up with replaceable abrasive paper.

-There are loads of blogs and videos for instruction, this one by Paul Kirtley is a good starting point.
+There are loads of blogs and videos for instruction, this one by Paul Kirtley is a good starting point, as is this Introduction by Robin Wood which explains the theory of sharpening and introduces different sharpening stone options.
 Note that some sharpening systems must be used with water and not oil.

 There are loads of books about whittling and green woodwork these days, but the most useful resource remains the classic ‘Swedish Carving Techniques‘ by Wille Sundqvist originally published in in 1990.

-Barn the Spoon sells a pack of 4 graphic postcards which illustrate basically all you need to know- knife grips, edge geometry, grain alignment and grain pattern.
+Barn the Spoon‘s latest book Woodcraft is a great practical how-to guide with projects from beginner (mallet making) to advanced (chair making) which you can make at home.
+He sells a pack of 4 graphic Spoon Carving Postcards which illustrate basically all you need to know- knife grips, edge geometry, grain alignment and grain pattern.
 He also offers online membership to Spoon Club, which gives you access to a library of video tutorials.

 Events we recommend